normano/c5store/c5store_rust/API_REFERENCE.md

 * `fn new(base_path: &str) -> C5FileValueProvider`: no deserializers registered, so any `format` other than `raw` is skipped with a warning
 * `fn default(base_path: &str) -> C5FileValueProvider`: registers the `json` and `yaml` deserializers
+* `fn with_vars(self, vars: LadderVars) -> C5FileValueProvider`: what a `paths` entry's variables resolve against.
+Given to the provider rather than to the store, so no other provider gains a way to interpolate

 Section keys it reads: one of `path` or `paths` (required), `format` (default `"raw"`, meaning the file is stored as `Bytes`) and `encoding` (default `"utf8"`, currently parsed and then unused).